 Pensacola Winterfest events run on the following days in 2023: November 17, 19, 24—26; December 1, 2, 8, 10, 15—17, 19—24.

 We perform our free preshows, and have visits with Santa and the Grinch each night of the event.
 Take a ride on the Polar Express or celebrate with the Whos on the Grinch's Merry Match and A Whoville Christmas Caper.
 Starting December 16, A Christmas Carol will bring you ghostly lessons of Christmas giving.

 Our first performance is at 5:00pm Friday nights, and 4:30pm on Saturday and Sunday nights.
 We begin a new performance every 15 minutes until 8:00pm.

-Please see our Calendar of Events for more info.
+Check out our Calendar of Events for full details.

 What types of vehicles run the tours?

 Our fleet for 2023 includes an open air tram for the Polar Express and special trolleys designed just for our other tours!
 In the event of inclement weather, the Polar Express Tour may also take place on a trolley.

 The Polar Express tour begins with a musical show on the courthouse steps where tap-dancing servers will give everyone a cup of hot cocoa.
 The conductor of the Polar Express will lead everyone aboard an open-air tram to embark along a 20 minute journey to the Polar Express.
 During the ride, you'll be delighted by musical performances and exciting effects along the way.
 Learn More Get Tickets Watch Trailer